aenriii/nixdots/README.md

 # create this folder if necessary
 mkdir -p /mnt/etc/
 # clone the repo
-git clone https://github.com/redyf/nixdots.git /mnt/etc/nixos --recurse-submodules
+git clone https://github.com/aenri/nixdots.git /mnt/etc/nixos --recurse-submodules
 # remove this file
-rm /mnt/etc/nixos/hosts/redyf/hardware-configuration.nix
+rm /mnt/etc/nixos/hosts/aenri/hardware-configuration.nix
 # generate the config and take some files
 nixos-generate-config --root /mnt
 rm /mnt/etc/nixos/configuration.nix
-mv /mnt/etc/nixos/hardware-configuration.nix /mnt/etc/nixos/hosts/redyf/
+mv /mnt/etc/nixos/hardware-configuration.nix /mnt/etc/nixos/hosts/aenri/
 # make sure you're in this path
 cd /mnt/etc/nixos
 # Install my config:
-nixos-install --flake '.#redyf'
+nixos-install --flake '.#aenri'
 # Obs:
-If you'd like to use my config as a template, all you need to do is replace "redyf" with your username.
+If you'd like to use my config as a template, all you need to do is replace "aenri" with your username.
 ```

 </details>